Our Verdict

 The construction of this glove seems to be at the lower end of the spectrum, which isn't surprising given the price.

-The stitching on the seams is solid, but given its performance in our water tests, there is evidence to suggest that the construction isn't as a bomber as other gloves tested.
-That said, the goatskin leather is a highly durable material, as is the nylon.
+The stitching on the seams is solid, but given its performance in our water tests, there is evidence to suggest that the construction isn't as bomber as other gloves we tested.
+There is also a lot of decorative quilted stitching on the back of the hand, which could be prone to pulling out over time.

-We haven't noticed any serious problems in our testing period, and after a couple of months' use, the warmth hasn't deteriorated either.
-All online reviews seem to be positive, so we suspect that the durability of this glove is about average in the glove world, but on the lower end when it comes to the best of the budget world.
-Be sure to treat the goatskin at least once a year, and don't be surprised with the DWR treatment wears off from the nylon over time.
+However, we haven't noticed any serious problems in our testing period, and after a couple of months of regular use, the warmth hasn't deteriorated either.
+All online reviews seem to be positive, so we suspect that the durability of this glove is about average in the glove world but on the lower end compared to our curated selection.
+To help increase longevity, be sure to treat the goatskin at least once a year, and don't be surprised if the Durable Water Repellent (DWR) treatment wears off from the nylon over time.
+To prevent this, we recommend getting an at-home DWR to apply at the beginning of each season.

 Features

-Not fully loaded, but the Camino has everything you need in a resort glove.
-It has a double-glove construction which gives you the option of using the liner that it comes with, or not.
-The liner itself is just a very thin glove, that we like to use for running in cold weather, and while skinning up the ski resort.
-It's not waterproof, nor very insulative.
+It is not as fully loaded as some others, but the Camino has everything you could ask for in a resort glove.
+It has a double-glove construction, which gives you the option of using the liner that it comes with or not, your choice.
+The liner itself is just a very thin glove that we like to use for everything from skinning up the ski resort to running in cold weather.
+It's not waterproof or very insulative, but for high-intensity activities like this, that's a plus.

-We also love that the liners are smartphone compatible!
-We simply took off the shells of the gloves to text and communicate without a problem.
-This is huge so our bare hands aren't exposed to the cold while hanging out on lifts and communicating with friends and family.
+One of our testers emphasized, “I also love that the liners are smartphone-compatible!”
+We simply removed the shells of the gloves (letting them dangle from our wrists) to text and communicate without a problem.
+This is huge; our bare hands were never exposed to the cold while hanging out on lifts and communicating with friends and family.
 More gloves would benefit from this feature.

 Should You Buy the Dakine Camino?

-The Dakine Camino is a versatile ski glove built for the resort that is sold at a very reasonable price.
-Its breathable design offers good performance and warmth through most conditions, making it suitable for other winter activities, and even backcountry skiing.
-The fit, with the liner in, is a little small, so be sure to size up, especially if your fingers are long.
-While this glove isn't the best performing compared to the higher-rated models, it is super affordable comparatively.
+The Dakine Camino is a versatile ski glove built for the resort, and we appreciate that it is sold at a reasonable price.
+The breathable design offers good performance and warmth in most conditions, making it suitable for other winter activities and even backcountry skiing.
+The fit, with the liner in, is a little small, so be sure to size up, and definitely do so if your fingers are on the long side.
+While this glove isn't the best compared to the higher-rated models, it is comparatively affordable — and we can't stress how much we like the addition of a liner glove, which is uncommon in this price range.

 What Other Women's Ski Gloves Should You Consider?

 If you are on a budget but want something warmer than the Camino, the Burton Gore-Tex Mitten is our recommendation.
-With a removable liner, they are adaptable to a range of temperatures, and they work great at the resort or in the backcountry.
+This mitt also comes with a removable liner, is adaptable to a range of temperatures, and works great at the resort or in the backcountry.